Stone Offering

 Acrylic & studio dust on canvass, 1000mm x 1000mm

-Axis of perception — origin of the gaze — a sentinel at the threshold of becoming.
+Axis of perception β origin of the gaze β a sentinel at the threshold of becoming.

-g eyes — gaze unblinking, lips sharply defined in crimson.
+A figure emerges from a field of pale turbulence, neither celestial nor human, but marked with the traces of both.
+The face, netted in a dark veil of latticework, confronts the viewer with direct, unsparing eyes β gaze unblinking, lips sharply defined in crimson.
 The mesh is both adornment and barrier, suggesting containment, perhaps control, yet the radiating shafts from the halo-like arc behind the head, counter with an assertion of force or illumination.

-The figure’s torso is mapped with anatomical lines and splinters of red — gesturing toward circuitry, suffering, or ritual incision.
+The figureβs torso is mapped with anatomical lines and splinters of red β gesturing toward circuitry, suffering, or ritual incision.
 Wing-like forms flank the shoulders but remain ambiguous: prosthetic, divine, fractured, protective?
 The whole composition oscillates between icon and interface, memory and machine.

-Painted in dry, unsettled tones — greys, mauves, ashes, rust — the background echoes the liminality of the figure: a being suspended in a state between exposure and concealment, vulnerability and authority.
-This is a portrait of an entity, not fixed in identity, but held in tension — watched and watching, wounded and radiant.
+Painted in dry, unsettled tones β greys, mauves, ashes, rust β the background echoes the liminality of the figure: a being suspended in a state between exposure and concealment, vulnerability and authority.
+This is a portrait of an entity, not fixed in identity, but held in tension β watched and watching, wounded and radiant.

 Vestibule Figures